SoumyajeetDas/Food-Order-React/README.md

 - Payment with Paypal Integartion SDK.
 - Add To Cart.
 - Add Rating by User on a specefic food.
-- Used Framer Motion for Animation
+- Used Framer Motion for Animation.
+- Fully Responsive Website.
 - Deployed to Netlify using CI/CD pipeline configuration.